linkjay/glyph/docs/glyph/tools/drag-n-drop.md

 - `.glyph_drag-active` used for styling the element currently being dragged
 - `.glyph_drag-frozen` designates an element that has a frozen position
 - `.glyph_drag-disabled` designates an element that cannot be dragged
+- `.glyph_drag-lockbottom` designates an element that is locked to the bottom
+- `.glyph_drag-locktop` designates an element that is locked to the top

 ## initializing a draggable container in HTML
 Draggable containers can also be created on page load in HTML: